 NOTE: An application for registration must be made by the owner of the premises where the radioactive substances are to be manufactured, used or stored.
-As defined in the Radiation Safety Act 1975, “owner” includes hirer, lessee, borrower, bailee or mortgagee in possession and any attorney, agent, manager, foreman, supervisor or other person in charge or having control or management and any person acting or representing himself to be acting for an owner.
+As defined in the Radiation Safety Act 1975, owner includes hirer, lessee, borrower, bailee or mortgagee in possession and any attorney, agent, manager, foreman, supervisor or other person in charge or having control or management and any person acting or representing himself to be acting for an owner.
 The attention of applicants is drawn to the responsibilities of the person in whose name the premises are registered as set out in the Radiation Safety Act 1975 and the Radiation Safety (General) Regulations 1983.

 Radiation Safety Act 1975